threefoldtech/info_grid/src/farmerbot/farmerbot.md

 There are 3 main steps to run the Farmerbot on your 3node Threefold farm.

 * Prepare Your Farm for the Farmerbot with WOL
-* Move Your Farm to either Test Net, QA Net or Dev Net
+* Move Your Farm to either Main Net, Test Net, QA Net or Dev Net (optional)
 * Set the Farmerbot

-The farmerbot is currently available for Dev Net, QA Net and Test Net.
+The farmerbot is currently available for Dev Net, QA Net, Test Net and Main Net.

+It is not necessary to move your farm to a different network if your farm is already on the desired network.

 Note that the Dev Net and the QA Net are testing environments and farmers do not receive farming rewards (TFT) when deploying on those networks.
-To farm TFT, you would need to have your farm and the farmerbot on the Test Net.
+To farm TFT, you would need to have your farm and the farmerbot on the Test Net or the Main Net.

 ***